What is PMS?

 zinc

-- contributes to normal fertility and normal reproduction (reproductive capacity)
+- contributes to normal fertility and reproduction.

 - contributes to the maintenance of normal skin, hair and nails